 The solution methods used may range from analytical to computational, including finite element analyses, as long as the focus is on the vibrational behavior.
 Overall, presentations are encouraged which provide greater understanding of vibration.
 Some presentations are desirable on new directions in research, but reviews of older topics, especially if they give new perspective, and presentations of a historical or tutorial nature are also encouraged.
 The presentations will be made only by invited registrants.

-The Symposium will begin with a welcome reception starting at 6 pm on Sunday, July 16 at the Royal Victoria Hotel.
+The Symposium will begin with a welcome reception starting on Sunday, July 30 2023 at the Pomeroy, Kananaskis Mountain Lodge.
 At this reception, a drawing will be made to determine the first speaker for the Monday morning session.
 All presentations will then be made in alphabetical order of the last names of the remaining conference attendees.
 In this way, there will be no way to know in advance the day on which an attendee's presentation will be given.
 As such, attendees will need to attend the Symposium all week.

-Presentations, which will be limited to 30 minutes (including discussion), will take place each afternoon.
-Following the tradition of the previous Symposia, each morning will be devoted to hiking and other activities in the local area.
-Hikes will be organized with increasing levels of difficulty as the week progresses.
+Presentations, which will be limited to 30 minutes (including discussion), will take place each morning.
+Following the tradition of the previous Symposia, morning technical presentations, afternoon hikes or excursions in the local area, and, in the evening, further technical discussions and social gatherings.

-Participants wishing to make a presentation at the Symposium should prepare a 3-page abstract by 1 February 2017, using the guidelines in the enclosed Abstract Format, and mail a camera-ready copy to the General Chairman at the address indicated below.
-All abstracts will be reviewed by the Editorial Committee, which may accept the abstract as is or return it with a recommendation for revision, possibly to better align the presentation with the Symposium theme.
-A decision on presentation acceptance is expected by 1 April 2017.
+Participants wishing to make a presentation at the Symposium should prepare a 3-page summary by 28 February 2023, using the guidelines in the enclosed Summary Format, and mail a camera-ready copy to the General Chairman at the address indicated below.
+All summaries will be reviewed by the Editorial Committee, which may accept the summary as is or return it with a recommendation for revision, possibly to better align the presentation with the Symposium theme.
+A decision on presentation acceptance is expected by 15 April 2023.

-For accompanying guests planning to attend the reception on Sunday evening and the banquet on Friday evening, a fee of $100 will cover these costs.
-For children or those not attending both functions, the fee can be negotiated with the Local Arrangements Chairman, David Kennedy.
+For accompanying guests planning to attend the reception on Sunday evening and the banquet on Friday evening, a fee of US$100 will be set to cover these costs.
+For children or those not attending both functions, the fee can be negotiated with the Local Arrangements Chairman, Mark Ewing.